-Dividends - Dividends may only be declared and paid out of the profits available for distribution ("distributable reserves") in accordance with accounting practice generally accepted in Ireland and applicable Irish Company Law.
+Dividends - The authority to declare and pay dividends is vested in the Board of Directors.
+The timing, declaration and payment of future dividends to holders of the Parent Company's ordinary shares is determined by the Parent Company's Board of Directors and depends upon many factors, including the Group's financial condition and results of operations, the capital requirements of the Group's businesses, industry practice and any other relevant factors.
+Dividends may only be declared and paid out of the profits available for distribution ("distributable reserves") in accordance with accounting practice generally accepted in Ireland and applicable Irish Company Law.
 See the Company Statement of Changes in Equity.
 Any dividends, if and when declared, are expected to be declared and paid in USD.